 Take Water Out of The Equation

-If you want to stay dry and keep your floor dry you must turn OFF the cold water supply to the toilet, then empty the toilet cistern by flushing it.
+If you want to stay dry and keep your floor dry when replacing a toilet fill valve you must turn OFF the cold water supply to the toilet, then empty the toilet cistern by flushing it.

 Provide An Alternative Facility